Medication-assisted opioid treatment

 At Overmountain Recovery, we use medication to treat substance abuse and prevent opioid overdoses.
 And put you on the path to recovery.

-We also treat you as a “whole person” by adding proven therapies and counseling to your treatment plan.
+We also treat you as a “whole person” – spiritually, mentally and physically – by adding proven therapies and counseling to your treatment plan.